josejhkim/tp/docs/UserGuide.md

 - Permanently deletes the wedding identified by WEDDINGNAME.
 - WEDDINGNAME must match the exact name of the wedding you created.
 The comparison is case-insensitive but spacing must match exactly.
-- Once deleted, all associated persons, tables, and data under the wedding will also be removed.
+- Once deleted, all associated guests, tables, and data under the wedding will also be removed.

 Examples:
 - deleteWedding John & Jane Wedding would delete John & Jane Wedding